 Roland Juno-106 6 Voice Analogue Synthesiser

-However, I would also state that the Roland JU-06 and Roland JU-06A are very good representations of the Juno-60 and Juno-106.
+However, I would also state that the Roland JU-06 and Roland JU-06A are very good representations of the Roland Juno-60 and Roland Juno-106.
 Once in the mix I would question whether anyone would know you had used newer hardware.

 Oh of course you could use the Roland cloud version also!